rpglab/rpglab.github.io/resources/_posts/2023-04-28-LRC-SCUC_Python.md

 ## Citation:
 If you use any of our codes/data for your work, please cite the following paper as your reference:

-Mingjian Tuo and Xingpeng Li, “Security-Constrained Unit Commitment Considering Locational Frequency Stability in Low-Inertia Power Grids”, *IEEE Transaction on Power Systems*, Oct.
+Mingjian Tuo and Xingpeng Li, “Security-Constrained Unit Commitment Considering Locational Frequency Stability in Low-Inertia Power Grids”, *IEEE Transactions on Power Systems*, Oct.
 2022.

 (DOI: 10.1109/TPWRS.2022.3215915)